Battle of Huaiyin–Huai'an: First stage

-The Communist force from Shandong under the command of Chen Yi should strike eastward to Suining region and fight the enemy, and then rest for a short period, and repeat the process, so that morale would remain high.
-September was a good time to engage the enemy and the Communist force under the command of Liu Bocheng and Deng Xiaoping and the Communist force under the command of Li Xiannian had all wished your corporation (to engage and tie down the Nationalists).
-If there was no battle, then the enemy (Nationalist) would gain more lands, and thus further boost their morale, and our morale would suffer as a consequence.
-Therefore, we must engage the enemy to decrease their morale and increase ours by annihilating a regiment or a brigade a time, and after five or six times, the situation would turn for the better for us.
+The Communist force from Shandong under the command of Chen Yi was ordered to strike eastward to the Suining region and fight the enemy, then rest for a short period, and repeat the process, so that morale would remain high.
+September was considered a good time to engage the enemy.
+The Communist force under the command of Liu Bocheng and Deng Xiaoping and the Communist force under the command of Li Xiannian had all wished for Chen Yi's force to engage and tie down the Nationalists.
+If there was no battle, the Nationalists would gain more land, further boosting their morale, while Communist morale would suffer.
+Therefore, the Communists had to engage the enemy to decrease their morale and increase their own by annihilating a regiment or a brigade at a time.
+After five or six such engagements, the situation was expected to improve for the Communists.

 In accordance with the order from the Communist high command, the Communist force from Shandong under the command of Chen Yi regrouped to the east of Suining in attempt to ambush the advancing Nationalists, however, their plan was foiled by the skillful and careful Nationalists who would not provide any opportunities for the enemy by concentrating their forces.
 Both sides subsequently had to cease their operations due to heavy rains that followed and by the end of August 1946, the Communist force from Shandong under the command of Chen Yi withdrew to the east of Siyang (泗阳) to regroup and re-supply.
 By the beginning of September 1946, the Nationalist Reorganized 69th Division and the Reorganized 74th Division stopped its advance at Xiuqian (宿迁) and Suining regions while two divisions of the Nationalist 7th Army stopped its advance at Oceanic River (Yang He, 洋河) and Ling River (Ling He, 凌河) regions to the north of Siyang (泗阳).
 Mother Nature had imposed an intermission that both sides were forced to accept.